The University of Memphis

 2. Confirm the begin date that the sponsor will consider costs to be allowable and therefore reimbursable.

-If the President's signature is not specifically required, "Contracts and Signatory Authority " delegates authority to the Vice Provost for Research to approve agreements up to a defined dollar amount; therefore, non-monetary agreements associated with Sponsored Programs may be approved by the Vice Provost for Research.
+If the President's signature is not specifically required, "Contracts and Signatory Authority " delegates authority to the Vice President for Research to approve agreements up to a defined dollar amount; therefore, non-monetary agreements associated with Sponsored Programs may be approved by the Vice President for Research.
 Examples of such non-monetary agreements include material transfer agreements (MTA), non-disclosure agreements (NDA), memoranda of understanding (MOU), teaming agreements, consortium agreements, etc.

 |Delineation of Gifts or Grants for Research or Other Sponsored Research|